Xingjian508/Column-Game/README.md

 # Column-Game
-This is a column game with the correct, very solid backend logic but a user interface that could be later improved.
+This is a column game with a solid backend logic, but a user interface that could be later improved.